“Ain’t none of us getting out of this alive.“

 People with COVID who are struggling to breathe can find their oxygen levels dropping.
 When oxygen drops too low, one must choose to use a ventilator.
 Sometimes there’s no right answer.
 What I wish for my Dad, if I could do things over, is a different kind of death.
 Letting go of what we can’t control is the hardest thing to accept in this pandemic.
 Some of the greatest experts in the world ask the same questions I am asking.
 In the face of the inevitability of our own deaths, sometimes there is no right answer.
 Part of me wants to say that in order to flatten the curve, we must also scale the learning curve so that science and technology works for us instead of against us.
 Challenging ourselves to understand the limits of science helps, but learning new science and technology can be as dangerous as learning to play with fire.
 Predictive science and technologies about our health can be weaponized and used against us, when power is in the wrong hands.
 Another part of me recognizes that the last stage of grief is acceptance.
 And some things in life cannot be changed – including the inevitability of our own deaths.

 We desperately want to control what’s uncertain, so we often cling to numbers, studies and statistics to reinforce a future we hope for.
 Sometimes the knowledge we share is wrong.
 Sometimes we just don’t have enough evidence from the right people.
 Sometimes – like with COVID – there’s a big cone of uncertainty when it comes to who will get infected and who will die, like predicting where a hurricane will hit.
-The trouble here is that this pandemic is not a hurricane.
-We can’t pretend that like it’s a storm that’s already made landfall because the reality is this can pandemic can hit over and over again.
 We need to better understand what guardrails need to be in place to protect and advance knowledge worthy of our trust.
 There’s only one certainty over time: ain’t none of us getting out of this alive.

 I love you, dad.